-Town of New Paltz Vehicle Use Policy - Acknowled dgement I, nd agree to a ehicle for wo f the policy n bide b ork-rel oot spe y the ated cific e Town' travel, cally reg s Vehicle Use Policy.
-If I shall comply with the gulated by law or Employee Signature: Date: / Department Head Signature: Date e: / If an individual is assigned a Municipal Vehicle with also required commuting privile eges the Dep partment Head signature is
+Town of New Partz vehicle use Policy - Acknowledgement

+I,

+Employee Signature: Date:/

+Department Head Signature: Date:/

+If an individual is assigned a Municipal Vehicle with commuting privileges the Department Head signature is also required

 Appendix F

 Committees, Commissions & Boards:

 - 1. All formally constituted Committees, Commissions and Boards keep minutes, a draft of which must be presented to the chair within 10 days of each meeting and a copy filed with the Town Clerk within 14 days of adoption.
 If the filing with the clerk is in draft form a final is to be filed after approval. - 2.
 Procedure for Resignations Prior to Expiration of Term of Office: When a vacancy exists due to resignation prior to termination of term of office, the Chairman of the Committee, Board or Commission will notify the Town Clerk in writing who will inform the Supervisor and ask that it be put on the Town Board agenda to accept said resignation.
 The Supervisor will notify the person that the resignation was accepted.
 The Supervisor will add his/her thanks for their contribution to the Town.
 The regular procedure for filling vacancies will be followed.
 All resignations must be filed with original signatures with the Town Clerk's Office. - 3.
 Procedure at Expiration of Term of Office: When the term of office of an appointee expires, the Town Clerk will contact the appointee to ask if they would like to be considered for reappointment.
 The Town Clerk will then contact the Supervisor and Town Board to ascertain if the Town Board wishes to consider the re appointment.
 If either the appointee is not interested in being reappointed or the Town Board does not wish to reappointment them the Town Board will follow the procedure for filling of Vacancies (see #4 below). - 4.
 Procedure for Filling of Vacancies: The Chairman of the Committee, Board or Commission for which there is a vacancy will be notified.
 The Town Clerk will post a notice on the Town website and prepare a press release notifying the newspapers of the vacancy.
 The notices will identify the vacancy, specify the term of office and request a resume of anyone interested.
 The Town Board will review resumes with the Chair of said committee and if deemed necessary will schedule appointments to meet the applicants to the Committees, Commissions and Boards.
 Members of the respective Board will also be invited to attend interviews.
 For other committees the respective group will review the applications and make a recommendation to the Town Board.
 The Town Board will vote on all appointments.
 All appointments will be contingent upon the filing of an Oath of Office and a completed Financial Disclosure Statement with the Town Clerk.
 If these conditions are not fulfilled within thirty (30) days, except for reasons of excusable neglect, the appointment will be deemed null and void.